 A study published in the Journal of Clinical Microbiology found that the highest amounts of bacterial contamination on sheets was in the areas of the head, groin, and legs.
 If you're a side sleeper, your breath could also contaminate that side of your sheets and pillowcases with bacteria as well.

 Bacteria need three things to thrive in your bed: water, food, and warmth, says Tetro.
 "Unless you're living in an igloo, you're going to have warmth—and the likelihood is you're going to have food because the bacteria live on you," he says.
 "They like what you're giving off, which includes skin and oils."

 Whether or not the bacteria live well comes down to the water concentration in your sheets.
 Tend to sweat buckets overnight?
 Making your bed as soon as you wake up provides the perfect breeding ground for bacteria.
 "If you sweat a lot, you're going to want to give your sheets a few hours to dry out before making your bed because that will reduce the likelihood that the water will be there for the bugs to grow," explains Tetro.
-(Sheets made of breathable materials, like Saatva's line of organic cotton sheets, will wick moisture and keep you sleeping cool.)
+(Sheets made of breathable materials, like Saatva's line of cotton sheets, will wick moisture and keep you sleeping cool.)

 When the bacteria are all coming from your own body, they're relatively harmless.
 "The worst possible thing is that your sheets are going to smell," says Tetro.
 But once you start introducing bugs from the outside—say you take a flight, skip the shower when you get home, and immediately head to bed—minor issues could arise.

 In this case, "the majority of concerns are going to be skin infections," Tetro says.
 "You might end up with more acne or dandruff."
 If you enjoy sleeping au naturel, you may have more to worry about, though.
 "For those naked sleepers, something may crawl up you and you may end up with a UTI, but there's a very, very low likelihood of this happening," he adds.